top of page

 Dad was a kind, gentle man.
 Despite the unimaginable losses he endured during the Holocaust—including his first wife and two young sons—he never abandoned his deep-rooted Jewish faith.
 After my mother passed, he once again activated that survivor instinct.
 As a traditional European husband who had relied on her for daily life, he quickly sought companionship.
 Only a few months later, he met a woman at the bank and brought her into his life.
 She eventually moved in, and they were together for two years.

-At the time, I felt ashamed and disappointed.
+At the time, I felt ashamed, disappointed and could not come to terms with his action.
 It felt like he was making a mockery of my mother’s memory.
-But using my own framework years later, I was able to acknowledge those feelings, assess the context, and assist my healing by reframing the narrative with compassion.
+But using my own framework years later, I came to acknowledge what was happening then, assess the feelings, and assist my healing by reframing the narrative with compassion.
 He wasn’t dishonoring her—he was trying to survive, again.
+Eventually, he hired someone to help around the house.
+And while I may not have understood his choices then, I’ve now made peace with them.

 When that voice inside recently said, “I miss you, Dad,” I chose not to ignore it.
 I acknowledged it as truth, assessed what it meant in the context of my ongoing healing, and assisted that part of myself by leaning into the love and memories that remain.